Body Checking: What It Is and How to Stop

 Comparing your current body to old photos of your body or people you see on social media repeatedly

-If it’s sparse and doesn’t disrupt your life or your mental health, then it’s probably nothing to be concerned about.
-However, if it causes distress or preoccupation and impacts your eating or exercise habits, that may be a sign something bigger is going on.
+However, if these behaviors cause distress or preoccupation and impact your eating or exercise habits, that may be a sign something bigger is going on.

 Body Checking and Eating Disorders